working-group-two/engineering-blog/pages/faq.md

 ### You talk about a product eco-system, what do you mean?

-We want to replicate the dynamics of app stores in the smartphone world.
-Our ambition is to abstract the complexity of the underlying hardware (radio networks) by creating a uniform software layer (the core network) that works across many networks, open up the network level functionality and open up for a rich suite of products and services for consumers and businesses.
+We want to replicate the dynamics of app stores from the smartphone world in the world of mobile networks.
+Our ambition is to abstract the complexity of the underlying hardware (radio networks) by creating a uniform software layer (the core network) that works across many networks, open up the network level functionality and together with partners create a rich suite of products and services for consumers and businesses.
 We plan to create monetization mechanisms and systems for how end-users can activate services.
 We are on our way to building great APIs with great documentation and support.